the-turing-way/the-turing-way/chapters/continuous_integration.md

     sh
     git push url-with-secret >/dev/null 2>&1
     ```
-## Best practise for Continuous integration,
+## Best practise for continuous integration,

-Resource on good practice. [*source*](https://guide.esciencecenter.nl/best_practices/testing.html)

-[diff between CI C deplyment and C delivery](https://www.digitalocean.com/community/tutorials/an-introduction-to-continuous-integration-delivery-and-deployment) **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**

-Small, Iterative Changes
+### Small, iterative changes

 One of the most important practices when adopting continuous integration is to encourage small changes.
-Developers should practice breaking up larger work into small pieces and committing those early.
-Special techniques like branch by abstraction and feature flags (see below) help to protect the functionality of the main branch from in-progress code changes.

-Small changes minimize the possibility and impact of integration problems.
-By committing to the shared branch at the earliest possible stage and then continually throughout development, the cost of integration is diminished and unrelated work is synchronized regularly.
+Small changes minimize the possibility and impact of problems cropping up when they're integrated, this minimises the cost of integration.

-Trunk-Based Development
+### Trunk-based development

 With trunk-based development, work is done in the main branch of the repository or merged back into the shared repository at frequent intervals.
 Short-lived feature branches are permissible as long as they represent small changes and are merged back as soon as possible.

 The idea behind trunk-based development is to avoid large commits that violate of concept of small, iterative changes discussed above.
 Code is available to peers early so that conflicts can be resolved when their scope is small.

-Releases are performed from the main branch or from a release branch created from the trunk specifically for that purpose.
-No development occurs on the release branches in order to maintain focus on the main branch as the single source of truth.

-Keep the Building and Testing Phases Fast
+### Keep the building and testing phases fast

-Each of the processes relies on automated building and testing to validate correctness.
-Because the build and test steps must be performed frequently, it is essential that these processes be streamlined to minimize the time spent on these steps.
+Because the build and test steps must be performed frequently, it is essential that these processes be streamlined to minimize the time spent on them.
 Increases in build time should be treated as a major problem because the impact is compounded by the fact that each commit kicks off a build.
-Because continuous processes force developers to engage with these activities daily, reducing friction in these areas is a worthwhile pursuit.

 When possible, running different sections of the test suite in parallel can help move the build through the pipeline faster.
 Care should also be taken to make sure the proportion of each type of test makes sense.
 Unit tests are typically very fast and have minimal maintenance overhead.
 In contrast, automated system or acceptance testing is often complex and prone to breakage.
 To account for this, it is often a good idea to rely heavily on unit tests, conduct a fair number of integration tests, and then back off on the number of later, more complex testing.

+### Dependencies tracking

+Checking for dependency updates should be done regularly.
+It can save a lot of time, avoiding bugs due to code dependent on deprecated functionality.
+Services such as [David](https://david-dm.org/) are available for dependancy management.

-Consistency Throughout the Deployment Pipeline
+### Consistency throughout the pipeline
-Because a continuous delivery or deployment implementations is supposed to be testing release worthiness, it is essential to maintain consistency during each step of the process—the build itself, the deployment environments, and the deployment process itself:

-Code should be built once at the beginning of the pipeline: The resulting software should be stored and accessible to later processes without rebuilding.
-By using the exact same artifact in each phase, you can be certain that you are not introducing inconsistencies as a result of different build tools.
+A project should be built once at the beginning of the pipeline, the resulting software should be stored and accessible to later processes without rebuilding.
+By using the exact same artefact in each phase, you can be certain that you are not introducing inconsistencies as a result of different build tools.
-Deployment environments should be consistent: A configuration management system can control the various environments, and environmental changes can be put through the deployment pipeline itself to ensure correctness and consistency.
-Clean deployment environments should be provisioned each test cycle to prevent legacy conditions from compromising the integrity of the tests.
-The staging environments should match the production environment as closely as possible to reduce unknown factors present when the build is promoted.
-Consistent processes should be used to deploy the build in each environment: Each deployment should be automated and each deployment should use the same centralized tools and procedures.
-Ad-hoc deployments should be eliminated in favor of deploying only with the pipeline tools.
-Decouple Deployment and Release
-Separating the deployment of code from its release to users is an extremely powerful part of continuous delivery and deployment.
-Code can be deployed to production without initially activating it or making it accessible to users.
-Then, the organization decides when to release new functionality or features independent from deployment.

-This gives organizations a great deal of flexibility by separating business decisions from technical processes.
-If the code is already on the servers, then deployment is no longer a delicate part of the release process, which minimizes the number of individuals and the amount of work involved at the time of release.

-There are a number of techniques that help teams deploy the code responsible for a feature without releasing it.
-Feature flags set up conditional logic to check whether to run code based on the value of an environmental variable.
-Branch by abstraction allows developers to replace implementations by placing an abstraction layer between resource consumers and providers.
-Careful planning to incorporate these techniques gives you the ability to decouple these two processes.
+Also, the environment defined by the .travis.yml file should reflect the actual environment the code is run in.
+If that environment is modified don't forget to update the .travis.yml file, otherwise the results Travis returns will not be trustworthy.

 ## Checklist
 > this can be done at the end or maybe as a separate checklist exercise, but please do note things down here as you go